Charles Carroll the Settler: Marriage

 In February 1693 or 1694, Carroll remarried, this time to the 15-year-old daughter of Colonel Henry Darnall, Charles Calvert's chief agent in the colony.
 The marriage to Mary Darnall secured Carroll a tract of land in Prince George's County, a position in the colony's land office with a £100 annual salary, and a lifelong alliance with Henry Darnall.
 This tract of land was the first part of what would become a vast empire of nearly 50000 acre by the time of Carroll's death, worth approximately £20,000.
 Some of these lands were worked by the 112 slaves he acquired during his lifetime.
 This was a very large number of slaves for a Maryland planter in the early colonial period.
-After 1706, Carroll and his family resided on two properties, a town house built in the new colonial capital of Annapolis and the plantation called Dougheregan in modern-day Howard County.
+After 1706, Carroll and his family resided on two properties, a townhouse built in the new colonial capital of Annapolis and the plantation called Dougheregan in modern-day Howard County.